What is a Reparation or Reparation Proceeding?

 - After filing of the last evidence or the time to file has expired, the parties will then be given 20 days from receipt of written notice to file a written argument of brief, proposed findings of fact, conclusions and order.

 - Once the 20 days has expired, a letter is sent to notify the parties that the time for submission of evidence or pleadings is closed.
-From there, the case and all the additional evidence is reviewed, the Department will prepare and issue a decision and order.
-This decision and order will be served on the parties in accordance with 7 CFR 1.147.
+From there, the case and all the additional evidence is reviewed, and a decision and order is prepared and filed with the Hearing Clerk.

 Due to the variation in the circumstances surrounding reparation claims, PSD’s workload and investigative procedures, as well as the regulatory process for adjudicating reparation claims, the time required to resolve reparation claims will vary.